noahehall/theBookOfNoah/_aws.md

     - this is the max time a processer has to complete processing the message before it returns to the queue
   6. how should you design your system to  use SQS?
     - so that processong a message more than once does not create any errors or inconsistencies
-  7. how are SQS task messages bille ?
+  7. how are SQS task messages billed ?
     - each 64kb of message is billed as 1 requesst
       + i.e. a single API call with 256kb payload will be billed as four requests
     - first 1 mill are free